-4.3 Secondary Objectives
+7.3 Secondary Objectives

-- 2. What are the national and international variations in operating strategies employed for those patients undergoingsurgery? - 3.
-What are the international variations in 30-day (post index admission) mortality rates?
+- 8 What are the national and international variations in operating strategies employed for those patients undergoing surgery? - 9 What are the international variations in 30-day (post index admission) mortality rates?

-4.4 Outcomes
+7.4 Outcomes

-- 1. The short term clinical outcomes at 30-days (from index admission); - 2.
-Readmission and/or re-intervention rates at 6-months (from index admission); - 3.
+- 1. The short term clinical outcomes at 30-days (from index admission); - Readmission and/or re-intervention rates at 6-months (from index admission); - 3.
 Clinical outcomes post radiological and/or surgical intervention; - 4.
 If any patient- or disease-specific covariates affect treatment strategy or short term clinical outcomes; - 5.
 Clinician equipoise for the recruitment of patients to future randomised controlled trials.

-5. Study Design
+8. Study Design

-5.1 Overview
+8.1 Overview

-DAMASCUS is an international, multi-centre, prospective audit aiming to collect short term 30-day and 6-month clinical outcome data on the national and international variaballity in the presentation and management of acute diverticulitis.
+DAMASCUS is an international, multi-centre, prospective audit aiming to collect short term 30-day and 6-month clinical outcome data on the national and international variability in the presentation and management of acute diverticulitis.

 Routine patient and clinical data will be recorded electronically (via the REDCap system) on bespoke CRFs.
+In light of the COVID-19 pandemic this audit will also seek to collect baseline demographic and initial management data relating to both patient and unit level COVID-19 status.

-5.2 Setting
+8.2 Setting